tdegueul/diverse-hdl/README.md

 - If two entities have the same name, merge their fields
 - Implement a basic support for conflict management (eg. the same entity with the same field's name having different types in both .hdl files)

+### 5 - Bonus
+Come back here when you're done with the next section :) Have a look at the [IDE Concepts documentation](https://eclipse.org/Xtext/documentation/304_ide_concepts.html) and try to implement your own outline and quickfixes!

 ## Sirius
 Ok, so we've got a basic textual editor for JDL.
 But wouldn't it be more convenient to be able to visualize our entity-relation domain model graphically (ie. "boxes and arrows")?